 4.5.
-Results on Real-World Datasets
+Results on Real-world Datasets

 Comparisons on Natural Scene.
-We show the comparisons on Natural Scene [47] in Tab.
-2 and Fig. 7.
-Our method significantly outperforms the naive CNN classification and regression baselines as well as the contour-based clustering algorithm VPDet [47] in all metrics.
-It also outperforms the strong baseline NeurVPS [45] in most of the metrics.
-We note that the Natural Scene [47] is captured by cameras with different focal lengths.
-Such data favors the enumeration-based methods over the optimization-based methods, especially at a tighter angle threshold (i.e. below 1°).
-Nonetheless, we highlight that for images with one dominant vanishing point, VaPiD can run at real-time (43FPS) while maintaining competitive performance.
+We show the compar-isons on the Natural Scene dataset [48] in Tab.
+2 and Fig. 6.
+Our method significantly outperforms the naive CNN classification and regression baselines as well as the contour-based clustering algorithm VPDet [48] in all met-rics.
+Our method also outperforms the strong baseline NeurVPS [46] in most of the metrics.
+We note that the Natural Scene [48] is captured by different cameras with different focal lengths.
+Such data favors enumeration-based methods over the optimization-based methods especially at a tighter angle threshold (i.e. below 1°).
+Nonetheless, We highlight that for images with a dominant vanishing point, VaPiD can run in real-time (43FPS) while maintaining com-petitive performance.